Al Franken stuck his tongue to a pole and he's frozen there.

 These people are the ones lining their pockets in so many ways, political and otherwise.

-You don't think their contributions have gone up because people like a nation of sheep have been have been lulled into believing this nonsense?
+You don't think the Sierra Club coffers, environmental defense, the Natural Resources Defense Council, you don't think their contributions have gone up because people like a nation of sheep have been lulled into believing this nonsense?

 Think about this for a moment.

-There is now data coming from Professor uh Bob Carter, a geologist at uh, where is it, down in Australia?
+I mean, what we're witnessing, one of the coldest winters we've had, there is now data coming from Professor Bob Carter, a geologist at, where is it, down in Australia, what's the university, James Cook University, I believe.

-They are now saying that they think temperatures have not only leveled off since 1998, they think an impending cooling is before us, which is going to be much more calamitous to mankind than warming.
+Astrophysicist David Whitehouse in the United Kingdom, they are now saying that they think temperatures have not only leveled off since 1998, they think an impending cooling is before us, which is going to be much more calamitous to mankind than warming.

-This is a little bit like some liberal saying, you know, I think i if the sun comes up in the morning, that's going to be living proof we need a tax hike.
+This is a little bit like some liberal saying, you know, I think if the sun comes up in the morning, that's going to be living proof we need a tax hike.

-Well, sure enough, the sun came up.
+Oh, sure enough, the sun came up.

 Wow, how about that?

-And it's going to keep coming up and coming up almost like clockwork.
+And it's going to keep coming up and coming up, almost like clockwork.

-We got to keep those taxes rolling in.
+We've got to keep those taxes rolling in.

 Well, if you can politicize changes in the weather, you've got it made.

-It's like the old Groucho Marx line.
+It's like the old Groucho-Marx line, sincerity.

-Sincerity, if you fake if you can fake that, you've got it made.
+If you can fake that, you've got it made.

-Of course the weather changes.
+Of course, the weather changes.

 And attaching some political meaning to it is a beautiful catch-22.

-The earth warms, see the medieval warming period, then it cools, see the little ice age, and then it warms again, and then you get the picture after a while.
+The earth warms, see the medieval warming period, then it cools, see the little ice age, and then it warms again.

 Remember the scientific consensus in 1975?

-And that's a big problem with all this.
+You know, their models are wrong too, and that's a big problem with all this.

 In a pure vacuum, if you throw in greenhouse gas into the atmosphere, you should get a rise in temperature.